josmar-crwdstffng/angular/aio/content/guide/router-tutorial-toh.md

 Most applications should implement a routing module for consistency.
 It keeps the code clean when configuration becomes complex.
 It makes testing the feature module easier.
-Its existence calls attention to the fact that a module is routed.
+It exists to call attention to the fact that a module is routed.
 It is where developers expect to find and expand routing configuration.

 <a id="heroes-feature"></a>